blackc2004/fusionpbx-clicktocall/README.md

 Build the project in Visual Studio.

 Double click to run, it will then launch a system tray application.
-Since you’re on Windows 8+ you might get smoe warnings about it not being signed, so be sure to let me know if you get any warnings.

 Right click on the application in the system tray and click settings, populate the domain (IE: pbx.fusionpbx.com no HTTP/HTTPS) as it defaults to HTTPS only, API key and your extension.
 You need to have the API-Key option from the users in fusionpbx.